JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 ## Glossary

+**3-2-1 Rule** - A good rule of thumb to ensure that data is not lost.
+Stipulates that 3 copies of data should be maintained (1 working copy, 2 backups) and that at least one of the backups should be in saved different location.

+**Archival Storage** - Refers to methods and media used to store data that is not needed day-to-day.
+The goal of archival storage is long-term preservation.

+**Backup Storage** - Refers to methods and media used to store *copies* of data that can be used to restore the original if (or when) data loss occurs.
+The goal of backup data storage is redundancy.

+**Bit Rot** - Broadly refers to the gradual degradation of the integrity of stored data.
+This is largely caused by wear and tear on storage media.

+**Cloud Storage** - A system in which digital data is stored remotely rather than on a local storage medium.

 **Data Dictionary** - A document that describes the contents and structure of a dataset.

 **Data Management** \- Strategies and practices related to the storage, organization, and description of research data.
 The focus of data research data management is ensuring accessibility, reliability, and quality.
 As a shorthand, it can be useful to think about data management as processes related to ensuring that data is usable.